 Meltdown

 Everything was looking up until a national financial meltdown known as the Panic of 1893.
 Money was no longer available.
-Port Townsend wasn’t getting a rail connection to the rest of the country and over the next few decades gradually people moved away.
+Port Townsend wasn’t getting a rail connection to the rest of the country, and over the next few decades, people gradually moved away.

 Military